 Established reference levels.

 It was noted that once the Country completes the preparation of the Forest Reference Scenario, it can submit it as a standalone.
 The Country must however have an idea of options, based on reviewed national circumstances.
-He clarified that country support depends on the submission of the Reference Scenario.

-Component 4 relates to a Robust National Forest Monitoring System (NFMS).
+Component 4 relates to a National Forest Monitoring System (NFMS).
 Uganda is expected to have a functional and robust NFMS for the REDD+ Program.
-The NFMS must meet all its monitoring functions of the NFMS under national, regional, and international requirements and obligations, as well as meet all its Measurement, Reporting and Verification (MRV) functions.
+The NFMS must meet all its monitoring functions under national, regional, and international requirements and obligations, as well as meet all its Measurement, Reporting and Verification (MRV) functions.
 There should therefore be supportive and strengthened institutional arrangements in place for NFMS development and for ensuring sustained continuity, robustness and functionality.

 Summary of the REDD+ process in Uganda